The Fort Union National Monument is the site of the region's largest fort in the 19th century. Photograph by Design Pics Inc/Alamy.

 Made up of three connected buildings—two storefronts on the Mesilla Plaza and a large residence—this authentic site is filled with family heirlooms and tales of life amid southern New Mexico’s borderlands.

-Above: Los Luceros Historic Site.
+Tour the Los Luceros Historic Site, which also features an apple orchard.
 Photograph by Inga Hendrickson.

 Los Luceros Historic Site, Alcalde